 Guests speakers can be fun, too — and are easier to find than you’d think.
 If your theme is mysteries, call the local police station and ask a detective in to chat.
 Have a local historian (ask your librarian where to find one) speak on unsolved mysteries in your area.
 The local police department will often come and do fingerprinting and ID kits for kids, too, if you just ask.
 Cool!

-This article was originally reported in February 2012.
+This article was originally reported in February 2012 and is updated regularly.